 The splendid T-100 power tubes – with a great workmanship – utilize the same transformers of an 845 but with different voltage and current on the filament, with a MTBF, Mean Time Between Failures, of 5,000 hours.

 It is odd that the company does not report the signal to noise ratio of any of its amps: Gencev himself has kindly told us that it is better than 90 dB.
-The low damping factor, typical of the monotriodes, forces to connect the VA 350 to gentle loudspeakers like my Mantra Sound Daiko, that are more efficient and have a more exigent module than the Stat Audio of Roberto “The Rock” Rocchi, considering the more suitable 4 Ohms manufacturing setting-out.
-With the Stat, characterized by a resistive module of 8 Ohms, the impression given is of an increased sound volume.
+The low damping factor, typical of the monotriodes, forces to connect the VA 350 to gentle loudspeakers like my Mantra Sound Daiko.
+They are more efficient and have a more exigent module than the Stat Audio of Roberto “The Rock” Rocchi.
+Their 4 Ohms are more suitable than the resistive module at 8 Ohms of the Stat speakers.
+The impression given is of an increased sound volume.

-As stated by the designer, inside standard flying leads and ribbon cables connect spaced circuit boards.
+The manufacturing quality and the choice of the components are excellent.
 I have no objections about the manufacturing quality and the choice of the components.
 I had personally expected RCA connectors not directly soldered on a board, which is, in my opinion, rather cheap, but I am not a technician and the debate among the technicians is still open.

-The tubes implemented in the amps are KR Audio‘s own.
+The tubes implemented in the amps are KR Audio‘s.
 By hand, glass blowing, one by one.
 Nobody knows them better.
 Nobody makes any amps “around” the tubes with such perseverance.
 Their manufacturing quality is clearly perceptible at the listening.
 The sensation is like meeting the confidence and the aplomb of a well-off country gentleman, of a landowner from many generations.
-What tubes!
-What sound!
+What a tubes!
+What a sound!

-The tubes implemented in the amps are KR Audio‘s own.
+The tubes implemented in the amps are KR Audio‘s.
 Unfortunately, this is a weakness if you want to buy their devices.
 They are quite perfect, unique and expensive.
 If you buy a KR Audio amp, you are, for better or for worse, tied to KR Audio.
-Most of all with this gear, which employs tubes that are unique in the world.
+Most of all with this gear that employs tubes that are unique in the world.
 You have just to know it.
 And enjoy a unique sound in the world, without compromising your savings with the more high-priced Kronzilla amps, whose single tube costs like an entire hi-fi system.

 If you want to take advance from the KR Audio manufacturing quality and design, consider also the possibility of changing the tubes - an audiophile game that is allowed and very amusing.
 You can turn to the VA340 twin amp or to the VA300 Antares: two devices that employ the 300B, available in many productions, quality and brands, from the new old stock to the brand new item.

-The VA350 performs like a SET: with immediacy, fluidity, sound integrity, plasticity and with that sound mold typical of the best tube products, which give back the sound in a way that cannot be renounced if you know how to listen to it.
+The VA350 performs like a SET: with immediacy, fluidity, sound integrity, plasticity and with that sound mold typical of the best tube products, which give back the sound in a way that you cannot renounce to, if you know how to listen to it.
 A clarification: when I say “sound mold” I do not mean something gummy or stolidly palpable.
-I mean that beautiful feeling of perfect amalgam that exists whit all the required ingredients, when they stay well together and are “well mixed”.
+I mean that beautiful feeling of perfect amalgam that exists whit all the required ingredients when they are “well mixed”.

 In a word, the VA350 performs as you would expect from a very good amp, not only a tube amp.

-The strength points are its tube, its simplicity and clearness of design, its “well-chosen” tube power supply that exalts and doesn’t mortify it with alleged “designing simplifications”.
+The strength points are its tube, its simplicity and clearness of design, its “well-chosen” tube power supply that exalts and does not mortify it with alleged “design simplifications”.